 2018 GOLD KEY SERVICE AWARDS

-Since 1961, the United Way has recognized community leaders and volunteers for the impact that they have made on the Stark County community.
-Gold Key Service Awards recognizes those individuals who have continually demonstrated the highest degree of personal dedication and service to the 2020 Bold Goals of United Way of Greater Stark County in the areas of Health, Education & Financial Stability.
+Since 1961, United Way has recognized community leaders and volunteers for the impact that they have made on the Stark County community.
+Gold Key Service Awards recognize those individuals who have continually demonstrated the highest degree of personal dedication and service to the 2020 Bold Goals of United Way of Greater Stark County in the areas of Health, Education & Financial Stability.

 2017 GOLD KEY SERVICE AWARDS